marcoshernanz/CalYo/README.md

 ---

+- [ ] Keep long description and category but use a shorter name for foods
 - [ ] Text input animation
 - [ ] Test email sign-in safe
 - [ ] Environment variables for different environments